The Abyss: Home media

-The first THX-certified LaserDisc title of the Special Edition Box Set was released in April 1993, in both Widescreen and Full-Screen formats, and was a best-seller for the rest of the year.
-The Special Edition was released on VHS on August 20, 1996 as a part of Fox Video's Widescreen Series with a seven-minute behind-the-scenes featurette with footage that did not appear in the Under Pressure: The Making of The Abyss documentary that was included on the Laserdisc and DVD releases.
-The film was released on DVD in 2000 in both one and two-disc editions and featured animated menus, both the theatrical and Special Edition versions of the film via seamless branching along with—on the second disc—the Laserdisc's extensive text, artwork and photographic documentation of the film's production, a ten-minute featurette and the sixty minute documentary Under Pressure: The Making of The Abyss.
+The first THX-certified LaserDisc title of the Special Edition Box Set was released in April 1993, in both widescreen and full-screen formats, and it was a best-seller for the rest of the year.
+The Special Edition was released on VHS on August 20, 1996, as a part of Fox Video's Widescreen Series, with a seven-minute behind-the-scenes featurette with footage that did not appear in the Under Pressure: The Making of The Abyss documentary that was included on the Laserdisc and DVD releases.
+The film was released on DVD in 2000 and contains both the theatrical (145 minutes) and Special Edition (171 minutes) versions of the film via seamless branching along with—on a second disc—the Laserdisc's extensive text, artwork and photographic documentation of the film's production, a ten-minute featurette, and the sixty-minute documentary Under Pressure: The Making of The Abyss.
+The second disc was removed in subsequent reprints.

-In 2014 the pay cable channels Cinemax and HBO began broadcasting both versions of the film in 1080p.
+In 2014, the pay cable channels Cinemax and HBO began broadcasting both versions of the film in 1080p.
 Netflix's UK service began offering the theatrical version in 1080p in 2017.
 At an October, 2014 event James Cameron and Gale Anne Hurd were asked about a future Blu-ray release for the film.
 Cameron gestured to the head of Fox Home Entertainment, implying the decision lay with the studio.
-Five months later another article suggested a spat between Cameron and 20th Century Fox Home Entertainment was responsible for the delay.
-While promoting the upcoming 30th-anniversary Blu-ray release of Aliens at Comic-Con in San Diego July 2016 James Cameron confirmed that he was working on a remastered 4K transfer of The Abyss and that it would be released on Blu-ray for the first time in early 2017.
+Five months later, another article suggested a spat between Cameron and 20th Century Fox Home Entertainment was responsible for the delay.
+While promoting the upcoming 30th-anniversary Blu-ray release of Aliens at Comic-Con in San Diego in July 2016, James Cameron confirmed that he was working on a remastered 4K transfer of The Abyss and that it would be released on Blu-ray for the first time in early 2017.
 Cameron added, "We've done a wet-gate 4K scan of the original negative, and it's going to look insanely good.
 We're going to do an authoring pass in the DI for Blu-ray and HDR at the same time."

-In March 2019 digital intermediate colorist Skip Kimball posted a photo to his Instagram suggesting that he was working on the film.
-In November 2018 Cameron told Empire magazine that a Blu-ray transfer was "complete for my review" and he hoped it would be ready before 2019.
+In March 2019, digital intermediate colorist Skip Kimball posted a photo to his Instagram suggesting that he was working on the film.
+In November 2018, Cameron told Empire magazine that a Blu-ray transfer was "complete for my review" and he hoped it would be ready before 2019.